Patrykbarc/sqlt/README.md

 #### Returns

-A transaction object with methods:
+A Promise that resolves to a transaction object with methods:

-- `add`: Add a query to the transaction
+- `add`: Async function to add a query to the transaction
-- `commit`: Commit the transaction and return the combined query and parameters
+- `commit`: Async function to commit the transaction and return the combined query and parameters
+- `rollback`: Function to clear all queries in the transaction

 ## License